razzat008/dwm/README.md

 # WARNING!!!
+_I don't use this config anymore head over to my gitlab's dwm [repo](https://gitlab.com/razzat008/dwm) for my current build it is less bloated._

 This dwm is configured according to my liking most of the keybindings maynot work for you.
 Firstly, check config.def.h to ensure you have everything written inside `SCHMD` function.
 I also have custom scripts for dunst(for notification).